- Prospective Students

 Butler University Audition Option

-High school seniors participating in the competition may use their BUVC performances as an audition for admission into the Butler University School of Music as well as music scholarship funding.
-All auditions for admission into the School of Music will be held virtually for the 2021 audition season.
-To utilize this option, students must apply to Butler University as a voice major via the Common App or Butler Application and are highly encouraged to complete their application before submitting their BUVC Round 1 performance video.
-The pre-screening requirement for vocal applicants is waived for students using the BUVC audition option.
+High school seniors participating in the competition may use their BUVC Round 1 performances as an audition for admission into the Butler University School of Music as well as for music scholarship consideration..
+To utilize this option, students must apply to Butler University as a music major via the Common App or Butler Application, listing voice as their primary instrument.
+Students should complete their Butler or Common Application before submitting their BUVC Round 1 performance videos.
+The pre-screening requirement is waived for students using the BUVC audition option; please insert "BUVC" when prompted for a pre-screening video.
 Please note, students must be admitted academically to Butler University in order to be admitted into the School of Music.
 Students may still audition prior to receiving their academic admission decision.
 Questions?
-Email email@example.com or call 317-940-9065.
+Email firstname.lastname@example.org or call 317-940-9065.

 Event Overview & Timeline

-Round 1 performance video due no later than midnight (Eastern Time).
+Round 1 performance videos due no later than midnight (12:00 AM-Eastern Time).
 Participants will receive access to the Round 1 Submission Form via email upon registering.

 High School Seniors using the BUVC audition option should have their Butler Application or Common App completed BEFORE this date.

-**Finalists will be contacted to schedule a complimentary, 30-minute lesson with a voice faculty member prior to February 13.
+Semi-Finalists announced via email.
+Semi-Finalists will be contacted to schedule a complimentary, 30-minute lesson with a voice faculty member prior to February 4.